Full programme by day

 2. Georgina Russell, University of Bristol, UK - The importance of cortisol pulsatility in humans

-3. Eder Zavala, University of Birmingham, UK - Mathematical modelling of dynamic variations in physiological outputs in human
+3. Eder Zavala, University of Birmingham, UK - Modelling the dynamic cross-regulation between the stress and reproductive axes

 4. Ben Gunn, UC Irvine, USA - Circuits and epilepsy